iobio/minion/_posts/2016-05-31-museum-exhibit-gene.md

 </div>

 We use the case studies to introduce important concepts like genotypes, gene transcripts, gene annotations, and variant prioritization.

+Our lab gained a real appreciation for the work involved in creating an interactive exhibit.
+We relied heavily on the Natural History museum's expertise on how to best present scientific ideas to the museum visitors to keep them engaged.
+It was a challenge to keep the case studies realistic yet simple enough to convey the basic concepts.
+One of the best perks was getting a personalized tour through the museum.
+We all walked away thinking, 'Man, I love my job'.

 During last week’s opening night of the exhibit, it was rewarding to see the public’s interest in genomics and how doctors and researchers can benefit from our tools.